 The Dymon Asia Alpha Overlay Fund (DAAOF) is comprised of both an ‘Alpha’ and ‘Beta’ component.
 The Alpha segment is generated through obtaining exposure to the strategy employed by the Dymon Asia Macro Fund (DAMF).
 The Beta piece is achieved through passive replication of an equity index through the use of derivatives, which can be selected by the investor.

 The Dymon Asia China Absolute Return Bond Fund (CARBF) will take an active approach which will entail the use of interest rate derivates and foreign exchange products to manage a portfolio of Chinese sovereign and quasi-sovereign bonds to produce absolute returns.

 The equity business seeks to combine Asia’s leading long-short investment talent with Dymon’s institutional-grade infrastructure and risk systems.
-The program offers investors innovative solutions via our multi-portfolio manager strategy or via direct access to select individual managers.
-The business was launched in May 2014 following an initial multi-year capital commitment from Temasek.
+The business was launched in May 2014 following a multi-year capital commitment from Temasek.

 The Jadea Segregated Portfolio manages a Greater China-focused equity long-short strategy with an emphasis on capital preservation through active risk management.
 The strategy allocates capital to positions that are attractive relative to our expected value and follows a disciplined IRR approach on entry and exit prices, based on internal 1-year and 3-year IRR estimates.